paru-de/dutytldr/tldr/alliance/sb/2-ridorana-lighthouse.md

 #alliance #sb

-"*...in which we fail basic maths."*
+"*...in which we fail at basic maths."*

 ## 1/7 [Famfrit, the Darkening Cloud]